 Marra, Peter P., Dove, C. J., Dolbeer, R., Dahlan, N. F., Heacker, M., Whatton, J. F., Diggs, N. E., France, C. and Henkes, G. A. 2009.
 Migratory Canada geese cause crash of US Airways Flight 1549.
 Frontiers in Ecology and the Environment, 7(6): 297-301.

-The birds that hit the plane had an hydrogen isotope pattern similar to Hanson’s birds from Labrador in the far northern part of the range and thus probably bred there and migrated south (although several New York area biologists have pointed out that “resident” New York birds have been known to fly north just to molt when their nests fail).
-This information may indicate that the real problem for airports is not resident birds that may learn about airplane flight paths, but naive migrants wintering the region.
+The birds that hit the plane had an hydrogen isotope pattern similar to Hanson’s birds from Labrador in the far northern part of the range, and thus they probably bred or were born there and migrated south (although several New York area biologists have pointed out that “resident” New York birds have been known to fly north just to molt when their nests fail).
+This information may indicate that the real problem for airports is not resident birds that may learn about airplane flight paths, but naive migrants wintering in the region.

 Hanson, H. C. 2006.
 The White-cheeked Geese: Taxonomy, ecophysiographic relationships, biogeography, evolutionary considerations.
 Vol. 1.
 420 pp. Illinois Natural History Survey.
 Champaign, IL.